-200!
-Michel Landel becomes Chief Executive Officer of Sodexho Alliance, succeeding Pierre Bellon, who retains his role as Chairman of the Board of Directors.
+2005 Michel Landel becomes Chief Executive Officer of Sodexho Alliance, succeeding Pierre Bellon, who retains his role as Chairman of the Board of Directors.
 Sodexho Alliance becomes Sodexo.
 Corporate headquarters is transferred to Issy-les-Moulineaux in the Paris region.
-Acquisition of VR's service vouchers and cards activity making Sodexho the co-leader of this market in Brazil, the world's largest.
-2008 3 Sodexo makes several further acquisitions in several markets, including Zehnacker, which doubles Sodexo's size in Germany and increases its multitechnical capabilities.
-Acquisition of Radhakrishna Hospitality Services Group (RKHS), the leading provider of On-site Services in India, tripling Sodexo's size in this market with vast potential.
+Acquisition of VR's service vouchers and cards activity making Sodexho the co-leader of this market in Brazil, the world's largest. < 2008 Sodexo makes several further acquisitions in several markets, including Zehnacker, which doubles Sodexo's size in Germany and increases its multi- technical capabilities.
+2009 Acquisition of Radhakrishna Hospitality Services Group (RKHS), the leading provider of On-site Services in India, tripling Sodexo's size in this market with vast potential.
 2009 In North America, the acquisition of Comfort Keepers, specialized in non-medical services for seniors, contributes to the development of the Group's third activity: Personal and Home Services.
 Sodexo becomes No. 1 in On-site Services in Brazil, following the acquisition of Puras do Brasil.
-The acquisition of Lenôtre, one of the greatest names in French cuisine, strengthens Sodexo's savoir faire in luxury gastronomy in Paris.
-201 2017 and 2011 specialists, establishment of a global technical expertise platform and targeted acquisitions: Roth The Board of Directors of Sodexo appoints Sophie Bellon Vice Chairwoman; in January 2016, Sophie Bellon will succeed Pierre Bellon, the Chairman and founder of Sodexo, in the role of Chairwoman of the Board of Directors.
-2014 201!
-With the support of its Quality of Life Institute, the Group deepens its understanding of the challenges and opportunities to create value around quality of life.
+The acquisition of Lenôtre, one of the greatest names in French cuisine, strengthens Sodexo's savoir faire in luxury gastronomy in Paris. < 2011 2012 and 2013 Sodexo continues to strengthen its multi-technical services expertise, a major growth driver, with the ongoing deployment of an organization of dedicated specialists, establishment of a global technical expertise platform and targeted acquisitions: Roth Bros in the United States, MacLellan in India, and the facilities management activities of Atkins in the United Kingdom.
+The Board of Directors of Sodexo appoints Sophie Bellon Vice Chairwoman; in January 2016, Sophie Bellon will succeed Pierre Bellon, the Chairman and founder of Sodexo, in the role of Chairwoman of the Board of Directors. < 2014 2015 With the support of its Quality of Life Institute, the Group deepens its understanding of the challenges and opportunities to create value around quality of life.
 Leaders from more than 30 countries gather in New York for the 1st International Conference on Quality of Life, organized by Sodexo, to share ideas and exchange on tomorrow's growth models.